Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 #### HA configuration

 The command below deploys Streams on the Kubernetes cluster in High availability (recommend for production).
+This can take a few minutes.
 Note that optional [Helm parameters](#helm-parameters) can be specified to customize the installation.

 ```sh